SteelCompendium/data-bestiary-md/Dwarf Marauder Lord.md

 | Keywords: Area, Weapon     | Type: Villain Action 1          |
 | Distance: 5 cube within 10 | Target: All enemies in the cube |

-****Effect****
-The marauder lord uses Levitating Axes against each target.
+Effect: The marauder lord uses Levitating Axes against each target.
 The marauder lord makes one power roll against all targets.

 **Don’t Let Them Escape!**